audreycmartin100/audreymartin/_pages/research.md

 ## Laboratory Spectroscopy

 A central theme of my research is understanding how ‘regolith porosity’ (i.e., fluffy-ness) affects spectral signaturesin the mid-infrared wavelength region.
 To improve the interpretation of observations of rocky objects, like asteroids, I develop detailed spectral libraries of common asteroid minerals.
 By comparing these spectral libraries to asteroid spectra, we discovered that many asteroids have exceedingly fluffy regoliths.
-With a clearer picture of how porosity shapes spectral behavior, more reliable compositional interpretations become possible.
-These spectral libraries are freely available via the links below. <br>
+With a clearer picture of how porosity shapes spectral behavior, more reliable compositional interpretations become possible. <i>These spectral libraries are freely available via the links below. </i> <br>

 <b>This work is ongoing!</b> I am actively developing and publishing additional spectral libraries to meet the growing need for high-quality, well-characterized analog spectra.